apereo/cas/docs/cas-server-documentation/ticketing/Configuring-Ticket-Expiration-Policy.md

 ## Ticket-Granting Ticket Policies

-TGT expiration policy governs the time span during which an authenticated user may grant STs with a valid (non-expired) TGT without having to re-authenticate.
-An attempt to grant an ST with an expired TGT would require the user to re-authenticate to obtain a new (valid) TGT.
+`TGT` expiration policy governs the time span during which an authenticated user may grant STs with a valid (non-expired) `TGT` without having to re-authenticate.
+An attempt to grant an ST with an expired `TGT` would require the user to re-authenticate to obtain a new (valid) `TGT`.

 ### Default

 This is the default option, which provides a hard-time out as well as a sliding window.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#tgt-expiration-policy).
+{% include {{ version }}/tgt-configuration.md %}

+Ticket expiration policies are activated in the following conditions:

+- If the timeout values for the default policy are all set to zero or less, CAS shall ensure tickets are *never* considered expired.
+- Disabling a policy requires that all its timeout settings be set to a value equal or less than zero.
+- If not ticket expiration policy is determined, CAS shall ensure the ticket are *always* considered expired.

+<div class="alert alert-info"><strong>Keep What You Need!</strong><p>You are encouraged to only keep and maintain
+properties and settings needed for a particular policy.
+It is <strong>UNNECESSARY</strong> to grab a copy of all fields or keeping a copy as a reference while leaving them commented out.
+This strategy would ultimately lead to poor upgrades increasing chances of breaking changes and a messy deployment at that.</p></div>

+Ticket expiration policies are activated in the following order:

+1. Tickets are never expired, if and when settings for the default policy are configured accordingly.
+2. Timeout
+3. Default
+4. Throttled Timeout
+5. Hard Timeout
+6. Tickets always expire immediately.

+{% include {{ version }}/default-tgt-expiration-policy-configuration.md %}

 ### Per Service